Prion: Aβ

 Alzheimer's disease is a form of dementia that is characterized by the buildup of two abnormal proteins in the brain: Aβ protein in Aβ plaques and tau protein in neurofibrillary tangles.
-Cumulative evidence indicates that abnormalities of Abeta are the earliest pathologic sign of Alzheimer's.
+Cumulative evidence indicates that abnormalities of Aβ are the earliest pathologic sign of Alzheimer's.
 In experimental animals, scientists found that Aβ can be induced to aggregate to form Aβ plaques and cerebral amyloid angiopathy by a mechanism that is similar to that underlying prion diseases.
 Under highly unusual circumstances, Aβ deposition also can be stimulated in humans by the iatrogenic introduction of abeta 'seeds' (sometimes referred to as 'Aβ prions') into the body.
 Specifically, researchers analyzed people who had been treated with biological materials (such as growth hormone or dura mater patches) that had been collected from deceased human donors; they found that some of the recipients developed prion disease, but also that some of them had Aβ plaques and cerebral amyloid angiopathy in the brain.
 This finding suggests that some batches of the biologic agents were contaminated with Aβ seeds, probably because some of the donors had Alzheimer's disease at the time of death.
 When a very long time had passed following exposure to the contaminated biologic material (30 years or more), some of the affected individuals showed other signs of Alzheimer's disease, including tauopathy.
 Researchers emphasize that Alzheimer's is not a contagious disease; rather, the findings in humans support the theory that abnormal Aβ initiates Alzheimer's disease by a 'prion-like' mechanism that originates within the body.